rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    Within this folder is a script you can use to update what is installed on your Mac.

-3. cd into that folder.
+1. cd into that folder.

-5. To change what is installed, edit the secrets.sh file and run again locally:
+1. To change what is installed, edit the secrets.sh file then run again locally:

    <pre><strong>chmod +x mac-setup-all.sh
    ./mac-setup-all.sh